Is Licl Ionic Or Covalent

 Lithium and Chlorine: A Tale of Two Elements

 Lithium (Li) is an alkali metal located in Group 1 of the periodic table.
 It has a low electronegativity and readily loses its single valence electron to achieve a stable electron configuration.
-Chlorine (Cl), a halogen in Group 17, has a high electronegativity and readily gains one electron to complete its outermost electron shell.
+Now, chlorine (Cl), a halogen in Group 17, has a high electronegativity and readily gains one electron to complete its outermost electron shell.
 This significant difference in electronegativity is the cornerstone of understanding the LiCl bond.

 The Formation of the LiCl Bond: A Transfer of Electrons